Jerry West

 Jerry Alan West (Note: Some sources list his name as Jerome Alan West.
 Author Jonathan Coleman, who co-wrote West's memoir West by West with him, wrote that his name is Jerry Alan West, "not Jerome, never Jerome".)
 (May 28, 1938 – June 12, 2024) was an American basketball player and executive.
-He played professionally for the Los Angeles Lakers of the National Basketball Association (NBA), and is widely regarded as one of the greatest players of all time.
+He played professionally for the Los Angeles Lakers of the National Basketball Association (NBA), and is universally regarded as one of the greatest players of all time.
 His nicknames included "the Logo", in reference to his silhouette being the basis for the NBA logo; "Mr. Clutch", for his ability to make a big play in a key situation such as his famous buzzer-beating 60-foot shot that tied game 3 of the 1970 NBA Finals against the New York Knicks; "Mr. Outside", in reference to his perimeter play with the Lakers and "Zeke from Cabin Creek" for the creek near his birthplace of Chelyan, West Virginia.

 West played college basketball for the West Virginia Mountaineers, leading them to the 1959 NCAA championship game.
 He earned the NCAA Final Four Most Outstanding Player honor despite the loss in the championship.
 He then embarked on a 14-year career with the Lakers and was the co-captain of the 1960 U.S. Olympic gold medal team, a squad that was inducted as a unit into the Naismith Memorial Basketball Hall of Fame in 2010.